jonnymaserati/welleng/README.md

 * [numpy] - the fundamental package for scientific computing with Python
 * [scipy] - a Python-based ecosystem of open-source software for mathematics, science, and engineering
 * [vedo] - a python module for scientific visualization, analysis of 3D objects and point clouds based on VTK.
+* [magnetic-field-calculator] - a Python API for the British Geological Survey magnetic field calculator.

 ## Installation